Alphaalimamy/python/docs/python/04 Decision.md

     print("Scalene triangle.")
 ```

-### Example 6:

-Word Problem: Loan Approval Based on Financial Criteria
+### Example 6: Loan Approval Based on Financial Criteria

 Scenario:

 Rugiatu is looking to buy a new home and needs to secure a loan from the bank.
 The bank has set specific criteria for approving loans, which Rugiatu must meet to get her loan approved.
 The criteria are as follows:

-Rugiatu’s annual income must be greater than Le50,000.
-Her credit score must be higher than 650.
+- Rugiatu’s annual income must be greater than Le50,000.
+- Her credit score must be higher than 650.
 She must have a down payment of at least Le20,000.
-If Rugiatu meets all these criteria, her loan will be approved.
-If she meets the income and credit score criteria but not the down payment requirement, her loan will be conditionally approved, and she will need to increase her down payment.
-If she fails to meet either the income or credit score criteria, her loan will be denied, and the bank will provide feedback on the reasons for denial.
+- If Rugiatu meets all these criteria, her loan will be approved.
+- If she meets the income and credit score criteria but not the down payment requirement, her loan will be conditionally approved, and she will need to increase her down payment.
+- If she fails to meet either the income or credit score criteria, her loan will be denied, and the bank will provide feedback on the reasons for denial.

 Problem:

 Write a program that determines whether Rugiatu’s loan is approved, conditionally approved, or denied based on her financial details: an income of Le75,000, a credit score of 720, and a down payment of Le20,000.

 ```python